roytang/blog/content/post/2017/06/web-frameworks-open-source-or-roll-your-own.md

 In the end, there's no guarantee that using an open source framework will be painless or be better than developing one in-house.
 So I can understand the decision to stick with what you know.
 But for me as a developer, I feel that it's more rewarding to be exposed to different frameworks.

-In fact I wrote this post because recently someone asked me what my &#8220;go-to web framework&#8221; was and I said I didn't have one.
+In fact I wrote this post because recently someone asked me what my "go-to web framework&#8221; was and I said I didn't have one.
 I'd rather be flexible enough to learn and work with any existing framework.
 In our industry where change happens quickly and can catch you by surprise, I think that flexibility is a much more valuable asset to have.